Challenge coins for the military and the president

 Since 1946, when it opened, the White House Gift Shop has been the first place to design Presidential, White House, and Air Force challenge coins, as well as coins honoring military members of the Air Force, Army, Navy, Marines, Coast Guard, Department of Defense, and agencies located on the Pentagon complex.

 In a time-honored tradition, the President of the United States, Department Secretaries, the Military, and State Department diplomats, as well as civilians in recent years, have given these items as gifts for important events and friendships.

 Coins for the Army, Air Force, Navy, and Marines

-No matter what branch of the military a person served in, the White House Gift Shop has great prices on challenge and commemorative coins that they will love.
-You can give a Marine, Air Force, Coast Guard, Navy, or Army coin to someone in the military.
+No matter what branch of the military a person served in, the White House Gift Shop has great prices on the challenge and commemorative coins that they will love.
+You can give a Marine, Air Force, Coast Guard, Navy, or Army challenge coins to someone in the military.
 Browse our store to find the perfect piece to give as a gift or add to your collection.

 Thank you for supporting the White House Flower Fund, which was started in 1946 as the only official original White House Gift Shop.

 President Harry S. Truman wrote a memo on December 16, 1950, that changed the White House Flower Fund into the White House Security Fund.
 Soon after, the White House Security Fund became the White House Gift Shop.
 We can’t thank you enough for helping the White House Gift Shop serve the people who honorably, bravely, well, and selflessly serve their country.